gsamokovarov/jump/README.md

 Typing `j site` matches only the base names of the directories.
 The base name of `/Users/genadi/Development/society/website` is `website`, the same as the other absolute path above.
-The jump above will land on the most scrored path, which is the `society` one, however what if we wanted to land on the `chaos` website?
+The jump above will land on the most scored path, which is the `society` one, however what if we wanted to land on the `chaos` website?